 Wofford College President Nayef H. Samhat and I wrote Democratizing Global Politics; Discourse Norms, International Regimes, and Political Community, which was published by SUNY Press in March 2004.
 A fairly complete list of my other academic publications -- mostly about international security topics, global environmental politics, and/or political communication -- can be found here.
-Or here.

 Decades ago, I was a Fellow at Stanford's Center for International Security and Cooperation (1987-88) and at Chicago's Program on International Political Economy and Security (1988-89).
 I also taught as a visiting faculty member at Northwestern for two years before arriving at Louisville.
-I spent a recent sabbatical at Harvard's Belfer Center for Science and International Security (2005).
+Years later, I spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).

 I also enjoy watching University of Kansas basketball, reading "hard boiled" detective fiction, listening to Americana music, viewing movies and playing Texas Hold'em poker.
 I occasionally blog about these interests.
 More likely, you'll find me "micro-blogging" on one of my two Twitter accounts (professional and personal).